protocol/launchpad/README.md

 This site is [published on GitBook](https://app.gitbook.com/o/-L_E2woSLfhpBp2IPz9k/s/dJC0yfHL6n4VMktmNXWq/)

+**!Important** The deafult branch for this repository is **gitbook** not _main_.
+The published version of this is the gitbook branch, and other branches should be synced to the gitbook branch.

 ## Contributing to the Launchpad Curriculum

 Please work with the team to review and organize Launchpad Curriculum.
 In order to contribute, visit the public Launchpad repository: [https://github.com/protocol/launchpad](https://github.com/protocol/launchpad)